wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### Check exists function

-Synapse Expressions includes the following function to check if a property exists.
+Synapse Expressions include the following function to check if a property exists.

 Syntax for checking if a property exists
 ```